blackmann/blackmann.github.io_2022-23/blog/2022-05-11-remote-work.md

 Also, there aren't a lot of companies that offer growth opportunities.

-Without the knowledge of remote work _and what it can offer like good working environment and networking opportunities_, you'll be left scrambling for next better option in your country which is just an iota of difference with the previous opportunity.
+Without the knowledge of remote work _and what it can offer like good working environment and networking opportunities_, you'll be left scrambling for the next better option in your country which is just an iota of difference with the previous opportunity.

 Now, for a lot of us, we learned this trade by unconventional means.
 We can code, very well.
 Mostly from scratch.